OpenSwitchNOS/openswitch-ops-cli/docs/interface_cli.md

 #### Authority ####
 All users.
 #### Parameters ####
-Choose one of the following parameter as MTU.
+Choose one of the following parameters as MTU.

 | Parameter | Syntax         | Description                           |
 |:-----------|:----------------:|:---------------------------------------|